Emile Leray

-Emile Leray (born 23 August 1949) is a French electrician who is most noteworthy for transforming a car into a motorcycle while stranded in the Sahara Desert.
+Emile Leray (born 23 August 1949) is a French electrician who is most noteworthy for transforming a car into a motorcycle while stranded in the Sahara desert in 1993.

 Achievements

 Leray built a desert motorcycle out of the parts of a broken-down Citroën 2CV in 1993, while on a solo trip in Morocco.
 His car broke down near the coastal town of Tantan, Morocco, when he accidentally hit a rock, which damaged his car's chassis.
-Per Leray's account, he was stranded twenty miles from Tantan, with only enough food and water to last ten days.
-To survive, Leray used parts of his broken-down car to build a motorcycle, and twelve days after the accident was able to drive it to Tantan 20 miles away.
+Per Leray's account, he was stranded about 20 mi from Tantan, with only enough food and water to last ten days.
+To survive, Leray used the shell of the 2CV as a shelter and built a motorcycle from the engine chassis.
+Twelve days after the accident, he was able to drive it to Tantan.
+His converted 2CV and Moroccan traffic ticket (for having an automobile license plate on a motorcycle) are on display at the Midwest Dream Car Collection in Manhattan, Kansas.
+An unsuccessful attempt to replicate the motorcycle was made on a 2015 episode of MythBusters, where Adam and Jamie concluded that the vehicle was unstable and hard to control.